college mcp-logo-header-white mcpherson

 Whether you’re a student, business owner or an individual with an interest in the car world, McPherson has a way for you to plug into our nationally recognized auto restoration program and benefit from the program’s events and initiatives.

-Wheels of Changes webinars
+Wheels of Changes webinar

 • "Wheels of Change"

-Webinars Series , with professor Ken Yohn
+Webinar Series , with professor Ken Yohn

 Phone: (620) 242-0486